-The Maritime Archives & Library
+The Archives Centre

-(MDHB), who ran the Liverpool & Birkenhead dock system from 1858 until 1971.
+holds a very large collection of records relating to the Mersey Docks & Harbour Board (MDHB), who ran the Liverpool & Birkenhead dock system from 1858 until 1971.
 The MDHB, like most large organisations, were keen on committees and reports, and produced a lot of documents.
 These are a great resource for studying the history of Liverpool, but can be a little overwhelming.
 Occasionally a box reveals something unexpected, such as this piece of shrapnel stored amongst a file relating to the repair of the Dock Office, the Port of Liverpool Building at the Pier Head.
 The note on the envelope states that the shrapnel was taken out of the 'copper covering of Dome, Dock Office'.
 The Port of Liverpool Building was hit by a mine on the morning of 3rd May 1941 which caused a fire that destroyed most of the east side of the building before being brought under control.

 Lead image: File of papers relating to postwar repair of the Port of Liverpool building (MDHB collection).